On this page:

 Graduate-Level Courses Completed Prior to Joining Washington University

-A student may transfer graduate-level course credits amounting to a maximum of up to 35% of the course work requirement in the Washington University PhD program and a maximum of up to 10% of the course work requirement in the Washington University master's degree program.
+A student may transfer graduate-level course credits amounting to a maximum of up to 35% of the coursework requirement in the Washington University PhD program and a maximum of up to 10% of the coursework requirement in the Washington University master's degree program.
 For example, in a PhD program that requires twelve 3-credit courses, a student could transfer, at most, four 3-credit courses toward their Washington University degree.
-Individual departments may choose to allow the transfer of fewer credits than the maximum percentage allowed by the Office of Graduate Studies.
+Individual departments may choose to allow the transfer of fewer credits than the maximum percentage allowed by the Office of Graduate Studies, Arts & Sciences.
 Individual departments retain the autonomy to decide which specific courses can transfer from a previous institution and which courses will need to be completed at Washington University.

 Please note that the Master of Arts in Education (MAEd) is an exception.
 It allows the maximum transfer of 15 credit units from institutions that have entered into special cooperative agreements with Washington University for this purpose.

-Transfer requests will be reviewed by the Office of Graduate Studies and the Washington University department offering the student's degree program.
-The total number of credits transferred may impact the duration of funding the student receives from the university as well as the expected time to degree completion; these details are determined by the department of the student's program of study and the Office of Graduate Studies.
+Transfer requests will be reviewed by the Office of Graduate Studies, Arts & Sciences, and the Washington University department offering the student's degree program.
+The total number of credits transferred may impact the duration of funding the student receives from the university as well as the expected time to degree completion; these details are determined by the department of the student's program of study and the Office of Graduate Studies, Arts & Sciences.

 Joining a Graduate Program Through Faculty Recruitment

 Faculty members recruited to Washington University may have students at their prior institution who would like to join the faculty member at Washington University.
 Those situations will be addressed through a separate process.
-Please contact the Office of Graduate Studies Admissions for further information.
+Please contact the Office of Graduate Studies, Arts & Sciences, Admissions Team for further information.

 Satisfactory Academic Progress